-This pin is connected to Master Reset of the flip-flop.
+This pin is connected to the Master Reset of the flip-flop.
 Which reset the flip-flop regardless of the output of comparator 2.
 The small circle connected to this pin at the outline of the flip-flop determines the master reset of the flip-flop.

 CTRL (CONTROL): (PIN 5)

 This pin is connected to the – (negative) input of comparator 2 which is also connected to the 2/3Vcc voltage.
 You can view this pin either as input or output to view the output at the – of the 2nd comparator.

 So with this brief introduction to the NE555 Timer IC.
-I hope you understand it.
+I hope you understand.
 If you want more information about its modes and demo circuit, then I’ll discuss them with you in some basic concepts projects with you.
 Until then, keep enjoying such stuff. if you know the basic of this ic you can see our 555 timer projects.

 555 Timer IC Working